Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • Meals: Breakfast, Lunch & Dinner

-Day 3: Orange River to Fish River Canyon & Ais Ais – Namibia
+Day 3: Orange River to Fish River Canyon & Keetmanshoop – Namibia

 • Meals: Breakfast, Lunch & Dinner

-Day 4: Fish River Canyon to Keetmanshoop – Namibia
+Day 4: Keetmanshoop to Namib Desert – Namibia

-Our overland journey continues toward the desert town of Keetmanshoop.
-En-route we visit a famous Quiver Tree Forest which earned the status of a national monument in 1995.
+We begin the day with a visit to a famous Quiver Tree Forest, which earned the status of a national monument in 1995.
 It boasts around 250 quiver tree specimens ranging from 200 to 300 years old, making distinct silhouettes against the rugged landscape.
 Then we head nearby to explore the Giants Playground, a surreal terrain adorned with stacks of unique dolerite boulders dating back to approximately 160 to 180 million years ago that look as if they have been left by giants at play

-• Included Activities: Fish River Canyon, Quiver Tree Forest & Giants Playground
+• Included Activities: Quiver Tree Forest & Giants Playground

 • Meals: Breakfast, Lunch & Dinner